Sif247/LeetCode/README.md

 # LeetCode
-### problems of data structures and algorithms, preparation jobs interview
+### Problems of data structures and algorithms, preparation jobs interview
 Every day, for one year, I will update at least one problem.

 this is the day : 7